 The way I organized this post is the way we did it on our visit.
 You can think of it as an itinerary and customize it based on your needs and number of days in your visit.

-1. Day One In Rome – Pantheon, Trevi Fountain, Piazza Di Spagna (Spanish Steps)
+Day 1: Pantheon, Trevi Fountain, Piazza Di Spagna (Spanish Steps)

 We were able to visit the Pantheon as soon as we arrived because it was, literally, a 4-minute walk from our Airbnb apartment.